MartinThoma/LaTeX-examples/presentations/Bachelor-Short/README.md

 About
 -----
-This is a short presentation for an English course.
-We explained the PageRank algorithm in 8 minutes.
+This is a 20 minutes presentation for my bachelors thesis.
+At this point, I still have one (of four) months left.
+So work is still in progress.

 KIT-Style
 ---------